 The interest and welfare of students are of great importance to the faculty and staff.
 Capable personnel are available to advise, guide and assist students during their education at WyoTech.
-The staff is prepared to help students with issues involving academics, study habits, motivation, and personal concerns.
+The staff is prepared to help students with issues involving academics, study habits, and motivation.
 WyoTech staff members are available to help students obtain financial assistance, assist with housing needs, arrange for transportation and assist with finding part time jobs while in training.